In a nutshell, Susan Garrett says it best: “When you correct a dog, you are actually punishing him for your poor training.”

 - Short sessions: Keep your sessions short.
 You can do several sessions in one day-but keep them short.
 “Short” varies with the dog, but 5 minutes on any one thing is usually enough and needs a break.
 If your dog is struggling with learning a behavior, then back off and make it easier or just do something else that is easy, and quit on a successful high note.
 Then go back later and try again.
 Start each session with a lower criteria from the previous session and build from there.

 - Click/mark first, then reinforce.
 Keep the reinforcement out of sight until after the click, but reinforce immediately-within 3 seconds of the click.
 Then apply #4…

 - Emphasize relationship by pairing the food or toy R+ with praise and personal interaction.
 I feel that it is important to train “clean”, but not “detached”.
-Personal engagement and praise should still be emphasized as part of the teaching process-we are not training hermit crabs here.
-After the click/mark, show genuine joy in the process and sincere approval of your dog for a job well done.
-If you personally invest yourself this will strengthen your relationship as part of the reinforcement history.
+Personal engagement and praise should still be emphasized as part of the teaching process,(i.e. we are not training hermit crabs here!).
+After the click/mark, show genuine delight in the process and sincere approval of your dog for a job well done.
+If you personally invest yourself it will strengthen your relationship as part of the reinforcement history.
 It’s all good!

 - Luring is useful for “jump starting” a new behavior, but fade it quickly to avoid building dependance.
 While this is a very useful method, keep in mind that luring focuses more on the reinforcement rather than the task itself.

 - Targets are useful and great for distance work, confidence building, and task focus.
 Keep in mind if and when they must be faded.